firevale/kaffy/README.md

 ### Scheduled Tasks

-Kaffy supports simple scheduled tasks.
+Kaffy2 supports simple scheduled tasks.
 Tasks are functions that are run periodically.
 Behind the scenes, they are put inside `GenServer`s and supervised with a `DynamicSupervisor`.

 To create scheduled tasks, simply define a `scheduled_tasks/1` function in your admin module: